bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 As the maintainer, please:

 * Never approve the PR if you are not sure if it makes sense OR if you don't have enough time to review it properly.
-It is totally fine to postpone or review only part of the PR and say that you can't review all right now.
+It is totally fine to postpone or review only a part of the PR and say that you can't review everything right now.
 **That's critical and please take it seriously**: green is green.
-Approve PR if you would be ok to deploy this in production.
+Only approve a PR if you would be ok to deploy it to production.
 This is at least what we follow in the Thanos project.
 * Don't trust anyone.
-Everyone does mistakes.
+Everyone makes mistakes.
 Ask questions, challenge the code.
 Anyone means also yourself!
-Review your own code.
+Don't merge your own PR without review. (:
-* Make use of [the boy scout rule](https://www.oreilly.com/library/view/97-things-every/9780596809515/ch08.html), but carefully.
-Ask the author to fix places around the areas they are contributing to unless it's a difficult or wide change.
+* Make use of [the scout rule](https://www.oreilly.com/library/view/97-things-every/9780596809515/ch08.html), but very carefully.
+Ask the author to fix places around the areas they are contributing to unless they are totally new, it's a difficult or invasive change.
 * Follow the suggestions I had in previous sections: be friendly and use proper English.

-### Controversial: Literally refuse to review and merge huge (1k+ lines of code) PRs.
+### Controversial: Refuse to review and merge huge (1k+ lines of code) PRs.

 Only a few are capable to review such an amount of code in detail.
-Additionally, it's really difficult to find 3h of the continuous focus to review that properly.
+Additionally, it's really difficult to find 3h of the continuous focus to review such a huge PR properly.
 It all ends with delayed reviews, merging not fully reviewed code and increasing chances of unnecessary complexity or bugs. **Avoid big PRs by splitting them and chaining into smaller PRs**.
 Alternative is to maintain functional commits, but it tends to be harder and non-obvious to work with for both author and reviewer.

 One exception: replace-like (e.g. `sed`, `go mod vendor`, `goimports`) changes across many packages, as long as the author also presents the script/command that was used to perform rename. **Just make sure you don't mix changes made by the script with manual ones!**

-### Strict vs Fast.
+### Strict vs fast.

 In my opinion, there are two types of maintainers.
-In one group, maintainers are more happy to merge maybe not yet ready code, because you can always improve it later and you can move quickly.
+In one group, maintainers are happier to merge potentially not yet ready code, because you can always improve it later and you can move quickly.
 MVP is done in no time, the demo is ready.
 But then what?
 Who will refactor the code?
 Who will make it consistent?
 Who will "productionise" it?
 And when?
 The answer is: **Probably no one, never** (:

 That's why I am more in favor of the other group of people: Those who aim for **quality** vs short term velocity. **Design first** vs quick MVP.
-We aim for second group while maintaining both Thanos and Prometheus projects.
+We aim for quality and design-first while maintaining both Thanos and Prometheus projects.
 I strongly believe that is the best practice for long term projects like that.

 Remember: Some contributors will not like you because you are strict on details and refuse to add the feature they